 During the analysis phases of the project, specific barriers for an effective marine litter prevention, reduction, and management were identified for each sea basins.
-However, some barriers were identified in the two regions, and therefore interesting to take into consideration also for the two contexts (Portugal Mainland & Azores).
+However, some barriers were identified in the three basins, and therefore interesting to take into consideration also for the two action plans context (Portugal Mainland & Azores, and Canaries).
 These barriers have been identified for three types of production - finfish, shellfish, and seaweed aquaculture.
 Barriers identified consider offshore and coastal practices, not inland nor freshwater ones.